-This episode is mostly for those who don’t feel comfortable around old friends and family.
+This article is mostly for those who don’t feel comfortable around old friends and family.
 If you already get along great with all your old friends and family, you probably don’t need to listen.

 However, if when you visit people from your past and they are still treating you as if you are the same person you always were, and you just can’t resonate with that anymore, keep listening!

 Who are you when you are around friends or family that have known you most or all of your life?